ron-amit/meta-learning-adjusting-priors/README.md

-# Implementation of the paper "Meta-Learning by Adjusting Priors Based on Extended PAC-Bayes Theory", ICML 2018
+# Implementation of the paper "Meta-Learning by Adjusting Priors Based on Extended PAC-Bayes Theory"

 ## Paper
 "Meta-Learning by Adjusting Priors Based on Extended PAC-Bayes Theory", Ron Amit and Ron Meir, ICML 2018